Oral and Maxillofacial Surgery in Lakewood

 Unfortunately, dental implants cannot be placed in all patients.
 Most importantly, patients must have a clean mouth that is free of gum disease or rampant tooth decay.

-Patient’s must have a sound medial history that allows for good wound healing and are not prone to infection, bleeding, or serious systemic disease.
+Patients must have a sound medical history that allows for good wound healing and is not prone to infection, bleeding, or serious systemic disease.

 We feel that this information is important for our implant patients to understand.